zenobio93/seat-docs/docs/upgrading/general.md

 ## Docker installation

-As expected, updates for SeAT are deployed via Dockerhub and the images within the [eveseat organization].
+As expected, updates for SeAT are deployed via images on the [GitHub Container Registry].
 Every package version release will automatically start the build process to generate a new docker image.
 This means updates are super simple in the docker world.
 To update your instance, simply run: